waseemmalikai/web-development-morning-batch-I-2026/01-introduction-to-programming/README.md

 * **CSS** = Paint, design, style
 * **JavaScript** = Engine and controls

+Example:

+When you click a button on a website and something happens — that’s JavaScript.

+When you log in and the system checks your password — that’s JavaScript.
 ---

 ## 🚀 Why Should You Learn JavaScript?